aswin-panengal/blinkit-analysis-project/README.md

 ### Dataset Source
-This dataset was originally shared by [@datatutorials1] for educational purposes.
+This dataset was originally shared by @datatutorials1 youtube channel for educational purposes.
 All rights belong to the original creator/uploader.